MobilizeNet/SnowConvertDDLExportScripts/Redshift/README.md

 ## Version

-Release 2021-03-10
+Release 2021-03-18

 ## Usage

 To start, please download this folder into your computer.

-This solution provides 2 alternatives to extract the data:
+This solution provides 3 alternatives to extract the data:

 * Automatic Windows: A script written with PowerShell + AWS Cli
-* Automatic Bash: A script written with Python + boto3 (AWS Python API)
+* Automatic Bash: A script written with Bash + AWS Cli
 * Manual: SQL Queries to execute on your preferred SQL Editor

 ### Prerequisites